groovy-tutorial/groovy-tutorial/manuscript/04/04_01_Blocks.md

 I> These blocks are not as fun as the wooden version but just as important in building programs.

-This chapter is really just a note about syntax - feel free to move to the next chapter after a quick glance here.
+%%This chapter is really just a note about syntax - feel free to move to the next chapter after a quick glance here.

 Groovy uses curly brackets `{..}` to enclose blocks of code.
 These are primarily used to group a set of statements within elements such as control flow, class, method and closure declarations.
 Blocks also let you "partition off" parts of code so that items such as variables aren't visible to other parts of your code - referred to as "scope".